Q School (snooker): Overview

 Players pay a fixed entry fee to enter the play-off events, and there is no prize money.
-Winners of quarter-finals will be joining the World Snooker Main Tour, whilst the top 32 players of Q School Europe along with other junior players and Asia-Oceania qualifiers will be qualified for the second-tier WPBSA Q Tour.
+Winners of quarter-finals will be joining the World Snooker Main Tour, whilst the top 32 players of Q School Europe along with other junior players and Asia-Oceania qualifiers will be invited for the second-tier WPBSA Q Tour.

+A Q School Order of Merit is produced for players who failed to gain a place on the main tour every year to top up under-subscribed tournaments on the main tour.
+The rankings in the Order of Merit were based on the number of frames won in the two UK Q School events.